wso2-incubator/samples-is/README.md

 ### Existing samples.
  - [Custom Carbon Log Appender](custom-carbon-log-appender/) - A carbon log appender that can intercept and modify logs of WSO2 Identity Server.
  - [Custom Claim Handler](custom-claim-handler/) - A custom claim handler that is capable of adding some external claims.
+ - [Custom Permission Claim Handler](custom-permission-claim-handler/) - A custom claim handler that is capable of getting custom permissions along with the id token.